 Shrimp can be a nutritious choice, but it often comes down to preparation.
 Like other proteins, if shrimp are battered and fried or swimming in a pool of butter, they might do more harm than good for your health.
 However, shrimp that have been grilled, poached, steamed or baked are often a healthier choice.
 And when it comes to seasonings, stick with fresh herbs & spices, extra virgin olive oil and fresh citrus to boost flavor.

 How to Choose Shrimp

-When buying fresh shrimp, it's best to buy from an informed seafood monger at your grocery store.
-Ask when the shrimp came in and how long they've been out on display.
-Look to see that the shrimp you're buying is sitting on a bed of fresh ice - and don't forget to look and smell!
+When buying fresh shrimp, it's best to purchase from an informed seafood monger at your grocery store.
+Ask when the shrimp came in and how long they've been on display.
+Look to see that the shrimp you're buying is sitting on a bed of fresh ice—and don't forget to look and smell!
 Fresh shrimp should appear translucent and not give off a fishy odor.

 How to Cook Shrimp